 In April 2020, the Endowment received a PPP loan totaling \$253,289 and has elected to account for the funds received in accordance with ASC Topic 470, Debt.
 During 2021, the Endowment spent all funds received under the PPP for qualifying purposes, prepared a forgiveness calculation and submitted an application for forgiveness to its lender.
-As of the December 31, 2021, the Endowment received notification from the lender and Small Business Administration that the loan had been forgiven and the Endowment had been relieved of its obligation for the liability.
-As a result, the Endowment recognized the outstanding principal balance plus interest accrued as income within the consolidated statements of activities.
+As of December 31, 2021, the Endowment received notification from the lender and Small Business

+Administration that the loan had been forgiven and the Endowment had been relieved of its obligation for the liability.
+As a result, the Endowment recognized the outstanding principal balance plus interest accrued as income within the consolidated statements of activities during the year ended December 31, 2021.

-13. Subsequent Events
+15. Subsequent Events

-The Endowment evaluated the effect subsequent events would have on the consolidated financial statements through September 1, 2022, which is the date the consolidated financial statements were available to be issued.
+The Endowment evaluated the effect subsequent events would have on the consolidated financial statements through September 6, 2023, which is the date the consolidated financial statements were available to be issued.